 A beloved Broadway character actor with a booming voice who found eternal holiday fame as the fiery Heat Miser.

-With a career spanning eight decades, George S. Irving was a fixture of the American stage, a utility player who could steal a scene with a well-timed glare or a sonorous delivery.
+George S. Irving voiced Heat Miser in 'The Year Without a Santa Claus,' creating a cartoon icon that delighted generations.
+His career spanned eight decades.
 He made his Broadway debut in the original 1943 production of 'Oklahoma!' and never really left, becoming one of the most reliable and recognizable faces in the ensemble.
 Irving possessed a unique, slightly pompous vocal quality that directors loved for comic villains or eccentric gentlemen.
-While he earned a Tony Award for a raucous turn in 'Irene,' his most enduring role came from a voiceover booth.
-As the voice of Heat Miser in 'The Year Without a Santa Claus,' he created a cartoon icon—a whiny, hot-tempered foil to his brother Snow Miser.
-That single performance cemented him in the childhood memories of generations, a fate he reportedly found delightful for an actor who dedicated his life to the ephemeral magic of live theater.
+He earned a Tony Award for a raucous turn in 'Irene.'
+But the voiceover role of Heat Miser—a whiny, hot-tempered foil to his brother Snow Miser—proved his most enduring.
+Irving reportedly found that fate delightful for an actor who dedicated his life to the ephemeral magic of live theater.

 1901–1927